Kobayashi82/AutoTrim/README.md

 ## 📄 Licencia

-Este proyecto está licenciado bajo la MIT License.
+Este proyecto está licenciado bajo la WTFPL – [Do What the Fuck You Want to Public License](http://www.wtfpl.net/about/).

 ---